|Course Name:||Life Management Skills|

 This course comes with a long-term payoff.
 Learning to make good decisions now will set a positive direction to follow for the future.

-Access the site link below to view the course description from the Florida Course Code directory:
+Access the site link below to view the Florida Department of Education description and standards:

 |1 segment / 16-18 weeks|